kfischer-okarin/digital-garden/notes/reference.video-games.stellaris.md

 - Jobs
   - Don't produce too many specialist/ruler jobs since pops will promote themselves readily but will only very slowly demote themselves again
+- Gene Clininics is a good first building

+## Starbases
+- Have Hydroponic Farms where ever possible

 ## Policies
+- Liberation Wars allows you to wage war to change an enemy ethic
 - Economic policy gives you either an advantage in consumer goods or in alloys

 ## Trade